 Mr. Doulao

-In Mr. Doulao (and in many other places specializing in hot pot) the cauldron functions as a griddle, so to speak, and the food is finished cooking in the soup itself.
-(Soup, by the way, of which you also choose the flavor: spicy, mushroom, tomato).
-A soup you have to order from your phone.
-Table service is one-way: they bring you what you order, but whatever you order from your cell phone.
+At Mr. Doulao (and in so many other places specializing in hot pot) the cauldron functions as a griddle, so to speak, and the food is finished cooking in the soup itself.
+(Soup, by the way, of which you also choose its flavor: spicy, mushroom, tomato). ) A soup you have to order from your phone.
+The service at the table is one-way: they bring you what you order, but what you order from your cell phone.

 📍 Calle del Olvido, 46